WHY GENDERED PERFUME IS FUCKING DUMB.

 We should listen to trans/non-binary wearers.
 All that is being asked for is what everyone else asks for- products with emotional/practical value to one's needs.

 We should also phase out gendered perfume and change the language on gendered ingredients.
-Start by ensuring collections are mistral gender spectrums- I've done this on my own and it isn't hard or expensive.
+At least compromise, while the public catches up, by ensuring collections as a whole are (optional) mistral gender spectrums.
+I've done this myself at home and it isn't hard or expensive.

 The ‘Proper Yorkshire’ collection is also available for preorder now.
-Get the entire collection of 3 handcrafted EDPs for just £19.95 (£10 if you subscribe), and the chance to win your own bespoke perfume in the button in the navigation pane.
+Get the entire collection of 3 handcrafted EDPs for just £19.95, and the chance to win a bespoke perfume.
 Free UK shipping.
-If you don’t like your order, get a refund and keep the perfume.

 https://www.faithful-to-nature.co.za/blog/the-scents-of-africa/ https://www.aftelier.com/Myrrh-from-Namibia-OOS-p/bot-eo-myrrh.htm https://scents-of-earth.com/omumbiri-commiphora-wildii-namibia/ http://africanaromatics.com/omumbiri/ http://africanaromatics.com/is-southern-africa-the-cradle-of-perfumes/ http://victorian-era.org/georgian-era-facts/georgian-era-hygiene-and-health.html https://thepragmaticcostumer.wordpress.com/2013/07/02/ive-been-scent-from-the-past-17th-and-18th-century-perfumes/ https://www.thoughtco.com/history-of-perfume-1991657 https://www.fragrancex.com/blog/history-of-perfume-and-cologne/ https://www.dapperconfidential.com/the-history-of-mens-fragrance/ https://www.dmarge.com/2015/05/mens-fragrance-history.html https://www.gift-fit.com/unisex-fragrance-re-defining-gender-based-perfume.html https://www.dazeddigital.com/beauty/body/article/47261/1/gender-neutral-fragrances-perfume-gucci-harry-styles-fendi-louis-vuitton https://www.vogue.com.au/beauty/trends/an-investigation-into-the-relationship-between-gender-and-fragrance/image-gallery/51dd1814cc3fc5da1fa045f101935e1d http://homepages.se.edu/cvonbergen/files/2013/11/The-Influence-of-Gender-Stereotyped-Perfumes-on-Leadership-Attribution.pdf